Table of Contents:

 Some consumers who buy from scam Shopify stores aren’t as lucky as John, though.
-Another fake Shopify store recently taken down by the platform was MDRN Supply Co, who was selling counterfeit luxury goods from brands like Louis Vuitton.
+Another fake Shopify store recently taken down by the platform was MDRN Supply Co, which was selling counterfeit luxury goods from brands like Louis Vuitton.
 Shopify only found out about the fake store after many consumers complained they had never received their orders.

 In these situations, it can be very difficult for consumers to get a refund on their order.
 The fake stores rarely respond to complaints and keep operating until they are shut down.
 This is another reason it’s vital for brands to monitor websites and ensure they take the proper steps to take them down when they arise.

 If you find a scam store on Shopify infringing on your brand, follow these simple steps to report the store to Shopify and get it taken down:

 Step One: Go to Shopify’s reporting page and choose the option that fits best.
 If the fake Shopify store is using your brand’s content, “Intellectual Property” is likely the best choice.

 Step Two: Provide your personal information.
 Shopify will ask for your name, company, and contact info.

 Step Three: Provide links to the information you are reporting.
 This could be the web page if they’ve copied your entire website or specific products they have posted.

 Step Four: Sign your report request with your electronic signature and submit it.

-Shopify will then contact you to follow up on whether they have accepted your report.
+Shopify will then contact you to follow up on whether they have accepted your fake store report.

 It is vital for your brand to monitor Shopify stores to ensure fraudulent activity and IP infringements are detected as soon as possible.
 Scam Shopify stores prey on your customers and pose a threat to your revenue as well as your brand reputation.